Water-My-Plant-2020/Front-End/README.md

 Product Vision Document

-This is the template for the Product Vision Document that you'll complete as a team at the beginning of Build Week.
-The PVD is crucial to the planning phase and is mandatory for all groups to complete.

 ☝️ Proposal
 - What problem does your app solve?
     • People suck at remembering things.
 Plants die.